goriunov/react-search-autocomplete/README.md

 ### Changes

-* Remove React version limitation
+* Remove React version limitation.
-* Add props `hideResultsOnBlur`, set `false` to keep results open when input is blurred
+* Add props `hideResultsOnBlur`, set `false` to keep results open when input is blurred.
 * Add props `disableFuse`, set `true` to disable Fuse search.
 It is useful for implementing remote search.
-* Support `Escape` key to close results
+* Support `Escape` key to close results.
+* Add a third parameter (`keyCode: number`) to the attribute `onSearch`.
+Used to detect whether the Enter key is pressed.